-The Board relies on the Manager to ensure that all emerging risks are monitored and controlled in accordance with agreed procedures.
+The Board relies on the Manager, while retaining the ultimate responsibility, to ensure that all emerging risks are monitored and controlled in accordance with agreed procedures.
 The Manager has had and continues to have an active dialogue with the sponsors of its largest unrealised investments to determine the impact that all emerging risks may have on portfolio company operations.

-The global economy has continued to face headwinds from higher inflation, increased energy and commodity prices as well as volatility in the stock markets.
-In addition, the ongoing crisis in Ukraine has added additional pressures to the global economy.
-While JPEL has no direct exposure to Russia or Ukraine, and limited exposure to energy and commodity prices, some of our underlying portfolio companies will likely be affected by the uncertainty and volatility in the market.
+The global economy continued to face headwinds from higher inflation, increased interest rates, increased energy and commodity prices as well as volatility in the stock markets.
+In addition, the ongoing crisis in Ukraine continues to add pressures to the global economy.
+While JPEL has no direct exposure to Russia or Ukraine and limited exposure to energy and commodity prices, some of JPEL's underlying portfolio companies may be affected by the uncertainty and volatility in the market and, as a result,may negatively impact the final execution of the Company's realisation strategy.
+The remaining portfolio has little exposure to climate risks.
 These risks will continue to be monitored by the Manager.